 If an asset has business and private use, you must divide any losses or gains between those uses, in proportion to their use.

-You need to show any loss or gain at the beginning of the next income tax year for any depreciated asset you:
+Detail loss or gain at the beginning of the next income year for depreciated assets you: